Calypso for terminals supports security and interoperability

 How to implement Calypso in a ticketing terminal?

-To implement Calypso in a ticketing terminal, users may refer to the Calypso specifications on the calypsostandard.net website.
+To implement Calypso in a ticketing terminal, users may refer to the Calypso specifications in the Calypso technical document library.
 This information contains the interface specifications for the SAM, which can be accessed subject to the signing of a non-disclosure agreement (NDA), alongside guidance on the complete development of the different software layers.

 In order to facilitate development, CNA provides developers with three documents that define the requirements to ensure optimum operational performance, interoperability, modularity and conformance: